bbauska/Coursera-Bootstrap/readme.md

 This is the master branch for my kit.

-Now let\'s not worry about branches and so on, we will not deal with that in this course.
+Now let&apos;s not worry about branches and so on, we will not deal with that in this course.

 We will only be working with the master branch, in this particular